 We account for asset retirement obligations in accordance with ASC Topic 410, Asset Retirement and Environmental Obligations.
 Our asset retirement obligations relate to leasehold improvements for leased properties.
-The balance of our asset retirement obligations was \$0.6 million as of June 30, 2015 and 2014.
+The balance of our asset retirement obligations was \$0.9 million and \$0.6 million as of June 30, 2016 and 2015, respectively.